spencer-cdw/redhat-training/rhce/rh294-v9/3-vault.md

 ## Playbooks

-Be sure to propt interactivly, or pass the password as a parameter to ansible-navigator
+Be sure to prompt interactivly, or pass the password as a parameter to ansible-navigator

 ```bash
 ansible-navigator run -m stdout--playbook-artifact-enable false site.yml --vault-id @prompt